 Dr. Larkin Hoyt, director of outpatient services at Sharp Mesa Vista Hospital, answers five questions about bipolar disorder — and what you can do if you are concerned about a loved one.

-1. Carrie Fisher talked often about her diagnosis, which is rare for someone so high-profile.
-Why is there such a stigma surrounding bipolar disorder?
+1. Why is there such a stigma surrounding bipolar disorder?

 Often it is because people wrongly attribute mental illness to character and moral failures that are within a person's control.
 Bipolar disorder is a brain disease and the symptoms that are present in a manic or depressed episode greatly influence behavior and personality.
 Medication, therapy and positive coping skills can be very effective at treating this disorder, but often the stigma prevents people from getting the help they need.